 - Course Mapping – Course mapping is an essential tool that will contribute to the visualization, design and/or redesign of pedagogical material.
 The course map encourages the instructor to illustrate how students will perform and meet class objectives.
 The map will reveal any potential learning gaps in the course that may cause difficulty when trying to meet the targeted objectives.

-- Instructor Presence – Best practices for creating an online course that mimics a face-to-face (f2f) course by discussing methods to improve timely feedback, effective use of inline grading and rubrics, virtual office hours, and Blackboard Collaborate web conferencing.
+- Instructor Presence – Best practices for creating an online course that mimics a face-to-face (f2f) course by discussing methods to improve timely feedback, effective use of inline grading and rubrics, virtual office hours, and Zoom or MS Teams web conferencing.

 - Instructional Videos – Learn how to create brief instructional videos on a computer, tablet, or phone.
 Instructional videos are intended to illustrate detailed concepts in a short three minute or less video.
 Some basics include a welcome/introduction, assignment feedback, and weekly reviews or reflections.